EKarton/Sharded-Google-Photos/README.md

 It works like this:

+1. Let's say you have three Google Accounts.

-1. Install the package by running `pip install sharded-google-photos`.
+2. Install the package by running `pip install sharded-google-photos`.

-2. Import the following code in your `main.py` app:
+3. Import the following code in your `main.py` app:

     ```python
     from sharded_google_photos.backup.gphotos_backup import GPhotosBackup